Budibase/website/content/blog/updates/2023/pricing-v3.md

 **Enterprise plan:**

 - All current enterprise customers are on annual contracts so the pricing changes will not affect you until renewal.
-At renewable, we can provide a custom quote based on the number of app creators/app users within your account as well as the level of support required.
+At renewable, we can provide a custom quote based on the number of app creators and app users within your account as well as the level of support required.